-All Charlottesville-area artists including those who live in the counties of Albemarle, Greene, Nelson, and Louisa are encouraged to apply, especially (but not limited to) artists who have considered the causes and consequences of the strangled freedoms of oppressed populations.
+All Charlottesville-area artists including those who live in the counties of Albemarle, Greene, Nelson, and Louisa were encouraged to apply, especially (but not limited to) artists who have considered the causes and consequences of the strangled freedoms of oppressed populations.

-We invite artists to consider everyday sounds, movements, and objects (masks, inhalers, filters, ventilators, fans, flags, chimes, weathervanes, garden spinners, plants, etc.) as well as public landmarks (statues, windmills, towers, tunnels, parks, amphitheaters, etc.) as they relate to breath, existence, belief, and daily life.
+We invited artists to consider everyday sounds, movements, and objects (masks, inhalers, filters, ventilators, fans, flags, chimes, weathervanes, garden spinners, plants, etc.) as well as public landmarks (statues, windmills, towers, tunnels, parks, amphitheaters, etc.) as they relate to breath, existence, belief, and daily life.
 Works might explore breath in one or more of the following contexts: biology, justice, climate, health/illness, environment, fashion, housing, design, history, religion.

-If you choose to invite the public to see your work by free, private appointment facilitated by New City Arts staff (i.e. the artist is not required to be present), we acknowledge that 3 weeks is not necessarily enough time to create a full body of work.
 Artists are welcome but not required to include previously-created work in the final week of the fellowship when the gallery is open to the public.
 It is up to each artist to decide if they want any/all of this work to be for sale.